zorantica/db_apex_utils/wrapper/README.md

 ### Download Bash Script

-Download [a bash script file](https://github.com/zorantica/db_apex_utils/blob/main/wrapper/wrap_packages.sh) and store it oo Your local computer.
+Download [a bash script file](https://github.com/zorantica/db_apex_utils/blob/main/wrapper/wrap_packages.sh) and store it on Your local computer.

 *I prefer to store it in the folder with PL/SQL source files or in the parent folder.*